Devon – Wall Cladding Integrated Solar Water Heating PanelsHarry

 John Turner of Celtic Renewable Energy writes ” The new building at Birks Grange is part of a multi million pound expansion plan by the University of Exeter, and is to be used for student accommodation.
 The main contractors are Cowlin Construction, with Mitie Ltd doing the M & E work.

-The 16 Award Winning TS330M Solar Panels are split into two banks of 8 (left and right).
+The 16 Award Winning TS330M solar water heating panels are split into two banks of 8 (left and right).
 The pipework from the panels travels some 35 metres to the basement of the building to feed two 700 litre unvented preheat cylinders, each having its own pump station and controlled by one controller which is able to run the pumps independently of each other depending on whichever cylinder is calling for heat.

 The main feature of this project is the TS330M Solar Thermal panels.
 Prior to any work starting there are always meetings.
 At these meetings it was made very clear that the panels were required to ‘blend in’ so that the end result would be pleasing to the eye and not look as though the panels were an after thought.
 A plus factor in having a company like Hot Solar Water as your main supplier is that you can call upon their expertise, and with over forty years in the industry you know they aren’t going to let you down, which is particularly important on a high profile project such as this.